 A Quick Recap

 Back in April 2025, Schipper resentenced a defendant to 396 days in jail plus two years of house arrest, when the sentencing guidelines and the Court of Appeals put the cap at six months.
-Even worse, the Appeals Court explicitly barred Schipper from handling the resentencing after it found he already had overstepped its guidelines…twice.
+The Court of Appeals explicitly barred Schipper from handling the resentencing after it found he already had overstepped its guidelines…twice.

-This is not one rare lapse demonstrating Schipper’s belief that he is somehow above the law.
-In March, Judge Schipper handed down a six‑month jail sentence and probation to a 19‑year‑old involved in a fatal 2023 accident; the same charges Handley was facing, proving he cannot do his job at all evenly.
+This is not one rare lapse.
+In March, Judge Schipper handed down a six?month jail sentence and probation to a 19?year?old involved in a fatal 2023 accident; the charges were exactly the same, demonstrating significant sentencing disparity.

 The third such example is his handling of Timothy Riddle’s case; Barry County “institutionalized” him by making him into a juvenile lifer and then blamed him for it.